hackclub/hackclub/workshops/craps_simulator/README.md

 ```

 - We are writing the user's current balance.
-- We are creating a "playAgain" boolean that will be utilized within the while loop, and setting its default value to `true`
+- We are creating a boolean called `playAgain` that will be utilized within the while loop, and setting its default value to `true`
 - We're creating _another_ `while (true)` loop :o

 ### User Input